DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/school-placements.md

 ## What will I do on my placements?

-You school placements aims to give you enough experience to:
+Your school placements aim to give you enough experience to:

 * meet all the [teachers’ standards](https://www.gov.uk/government/publications/teachers-standards)